stackabletech/issues/.github/ISSUE_TEMPLATE/pre-release-demos-nightly.md

 ---
 name: Pre-Release Demo Upgrade Testing from Stable to Nightly
-about: This template can be used to track the uprade testing of demos from stable to nightly leading up to the next Stackable release
+about: This template can be used to track the upgrade testing of demos from stable to nightly leading up to the next Stackable release
 title: "chore(tracking): Test demos on nightly versions"
 labels: ['epic']
 assignees: ''